The people of Britain did not vote against the principle of a union of European nations but against what the Council of the European Union has become.

 Democracy: Whether a Brexiteer or a Remainer, the squabbling has made a mockery of democracy.
 The people of the UK exercised their democratic right and voted to leave the EU.
 Rather than accepting the democratic process and working towards equitable agreements all around, most of those who disagree with the results of the democratic process are being actively and aggressively obstructive.
 What is the point?
 We may as well live under tyranny where the loudest shouting and the heaviest jackboots rule.

 Those citizens of the UK who voted against remaining in the EU rejected what the organisation has become and what it stands for.
-They did not reject the people of Europe.
+They rejected neither the people nor the historic and intrinsic commercial relationship with Europe.

 © Rod McRiven 2017